-Property, plant and equipment
+Property and equipment

-Property, plant and equipment are measured at cost, less accumulated depreciation and impairment losses, if any.
+Property and equipment are measured at cost, less accumulated depreciation and impairment losses, if any.

-Property, plant and equipment are recorded at purchase cost.
+Property and equipment are recorded at purchase cost.
 Direct labor and other directly attributable costs incurred to construct new assets and upgrade existing assets are capitalized.
-Repairs and maintenance expenditures are recognized in the consolidated statements of operations as incurred.
+Repairs and maintenance expenditures are recognized in the consolidated statements of income or loss as incurred.
 Significant renewals and betterments are capitalized.

-Property, plant and equipment are depreciated using the straight-line method based on the estimated useful lives of the assets as follows:
+Property and equipment are depreciated using the straight-line method based on the estimated useful lives of the assets as follows:

 Category Useful Life

-Equipment 5 years

-Facility asset, including mining containers 5 years
+Other mining equipment (mining equipment) 5 years

-Miners 3 years
+Miners (mining equipment) 3 years

-Electrical infrastructure 10-12 years
+Infrastructure Lower of contractual terms or 10-12 years

-Office equipment 3 years

 Land Infinite